 Monthly Business meetings:

-Monthly Meeting is at 11.15am on the 1st Sunday (except January) following Meeting for Worship at 10am and morning tea.
+Monthly Meeting is at 11.30am on the 1st Sunday (except January) following Meeting for Worship.
+Fellowship time and morning tea is at 10am.

 Monthly Meeeting is usually held in the clerk's home or another Friend.
 Contact the Clerk for confirmation.

 Weekly Meetings for Worship and fellowship

 Taranaki Friends meet in each other's homes at 10am on Sundays for morning tea, fellowship and silent worship.

 The first and third Sundays are usually in New Plymouth and held in private homes.